Can my camper attend with a friend?

 How do you train your staff?

-Finally, the entirety of the summer staff arrive on camp almost 2 weeks before the first session of campers.
-These are intense days of preparation which include investment in program planning, community development, learning state licensing regulations, and more.
-Topics addressed and skills sharpened include: CPR training, Bible study leadership, child protection policies, bully prevention and response, aquatic observation and water safety, challenge course procedures, discipline policies, age group development characteristics, archery leadership, food allergies, team building, behavior management policies, OSHA safety trainings, leading games, responding to homesickness, drama writing, worship leading, responding to abuse concerns, prayer, working with children with special needs, food service training, craft leading, and so much more!
+The entirety of the summer staff arrives at camp almost 2 weeks before the first session of campers.
+These are intense days of preparation including program planning, community development, learning state licensing regulations, and more.
+We cover a wide variety of topics including CPR training, Leading Bible study, child protection policies, bully prevention and response, aquatic observation and water safety, challenge course procedures, behavior management policies, archery leadership, food allergies, team building, OSHA safety trainings, leading games, working with to homesick campers, skit writing, worship leading, responding to abuse concerns, prayer, working with children with disabilities, food service training, and craft leading!
 Typically staff are college students, while others have recently graduated or are just entering college.
 All have felt God’s call on their life and desire to serve Him by ministering to campers this summer.

 How do you find and select summer staff?

-The staff recruiting process begins in October as applications become available and GENEVA staff travels to colleges throughout the Midwest meeting with students interested in working at camp.
-Anticipation for summer starts early and grows through the winter and spring.
+The staff recruiting process begins in October when applications become available and GENEVA staff travels to colleges throughout the Midwest to meet with students interested in working at camp.

-As soon as applications start rolling in, the interviews begin.
-Camp Geneva’s program team interviews every applicant.
-Their reasoning for doing so is to give students an interview experience and because an application is only a partial indicator of a student’s potential for a position.
-Interviewing for a summer staff position differs from other jobs because it is a person’s character that will win them a job rather than their ability to sell themselves.
-During an interview, the team first considers the student’s personal faith and their passion for children.
-Secondly, they must possess the ability to share their faith in both word and action with the campers.
+As soon as applications start rolling in, interviews begin.
+Camp Geneva’s program team interviews every applicant because an application is only a partial indicator of a student’s potential for a position.
+Interviewing for a summer staff position differs from other jobs because it’s a person’s character that will win them a job rather than their ability to sell themselves.

-Once a candidate has demonstrated their potential for staff through the application and interview process, GENEVA reaches out to others experiences with the student.
-References from varying categories of ministry leaders, academic or professional supervisors, and close family friends, provide valuable perspectives on the faith, character, and experience of an applicant.
-Three of these written references are received for further insight on the candidates.
+During the interview process, GENEVA also reaches out to references.
+References could be ministry leaders, academic professional supervisors, or family friends and they provide valuable perspectives on the faith, character, and experience of an applicant.
 Candidates who rise to the top through these stages are finally screened through state background checks.

-Once a candidate is deemed a good fit, they must be placed in a specific role.
-An applicant’s preference is part of the placement, but is not the sole consideration.
+After we feel like a candidate is a good fit, they will be placed in a specific role.
+An applicant’s preference is part of the this, but it’s not only consideration.
 The hiring team looks at personal gifts, talents, and passions, their personality, past experiences, and where God has impacted them along their journey.

 What is GENEVA’s policy if my camper needs to arrive late?